Asymptotic Distributions for Likelihood Ratio Tests for the Equality of Covariance Matrices: Simulation study

 \subsection{Comparison of powers}

 The power of a test is the probability of rejecting $H_0$ when $H_0$ is false.
-For each combination of $k$ and $p$, we take $k$ random samples, and the $i$-th sample is from a multivariate normal distribution with mean vector $\textbf{0}$ and covariance matrix $\Sigma_i=(1+\frac{3(i-1)}{k})I_p$ for $1\le i\le k$, where $I_p$ is a $p$ by $p$ identity matrix.
+For each combination of $k$ and $p$, we take $k$ random samples, and the $i$-th sample is from a multivariate normal distribution with mean vector $\textbf{0}$ and covariance matrix $\Sigma_i=I_p+\frac{0.05(i-1)}{\sqrt{k}}J_p$ for $1\le i\le k$, where $I_p$ is a $p$ by $p$ identity matrix, and $J_p$ is a $p$ by $p$ matrix with all entries being equal to $1$.
 Again, all sample sizes are the same with $n_1=\cdots=n_k=100$ in the study.
 The powers for the three test statistics are estimated based on $10,000$ replicates, and they are reported in Table~\ref{table2}.

 We first note that all three test statistics are linear combinations of $-2\log\Lambda_n^*$, the corresponding rejection regions at level $\alpha$ are of the same type as $\{-2\log\Lambda_n^*>c\}$.
 The only difference is that the values of cutoff $c$ corresponding to the three approximations are different.
 That means the three rejections $R_1, R_2$ and $R_3$, defined in \eqref{chi-R}, \eqref{clt-R} and \eqref{alrt-R}, respectively, are nested each other.
 A large rejection region has a larger size of test and a larger power as well.
 From Table~\ref{table2}, we can see that whenever any two test statistics have really close sizes, they have similar powers.
 When the classic chi-square approximation fails, that is, it produces a large size, it also yields a large power.
 However, its large power does not make any sense here.
 So we compare the normal approximation and the chi-square approximation based on the test statistic $Z_n$.
 We observe that both test statistics have comparable powers when the normal approximation achieves a reasonable size.